Earth Notes: Towards a Real LZC Low/Zero-Carbon Office (2008)Updated 2024-02-19.

 I will probably have to have three formal (or more) quotes in place by end January to achieve my end-March installation target.

 In most cases I sent the request by email to whatever address was given on the appropriate Web site 'Contact Us' page.

 Given that this first round of requests was dispatched in the middle of a long holiday period, it is possible that some will be drowned in a tide of (un)seasonal SPAM.
-For that reason I also tried to use a specific quotation form if available, which might leave my request less deeply buried, but in most of these cases I wasn't convinced that my request was processed.
+For that reason I also tried to use a specific quotation form if available, which might leave my request less deeply buried.
+But in most of these cases I was not convinced that my request was processed.